clickcrystals-development/ClickCrystals/README.md

 Revamped GUI:
 - overhauled the overall looks of the GUI for module toggling
+- Added social links for ClickCrystals!

+Added Modules:
+- ModuleListHud: adds a hud that displays all of your enabled modules
+- ClickCrystalHud: displays a little ClickCrystals icon on your in game screen for ClickCrystal fans 🥳

 Added Client-Side command:
 - added (on client side) command aliases for /gamemode (`/gmc`,`/gms`,`gma`,`gmsp`)